-The Executive Severance Plan provides that upon a termination by us for any reason other than for "cause," as defined in the Executive Severance Plan, death or disability outside of the change in control period (which is the period beginning three months prior to and ending on the later of (a) 12 months after, a "change in control," as defined in the Executive Severance Plan or (b) July 30, 2018), an eligible participant will be entitled to receive, subject to the execution and delivery of an effective release of claims in favor of the company, (i) a lump sum cash payment equal to 12 months of base salary for our Chief Executive Officer, nine months for our Section 16 officers, and six months for our Chief Executive Officer, up to nine months for our Section 16 officers, and up to six months for the other participants.
+The Executive Severance Plan provides that upon a termination by us for any reason other than for "cause," as defined in the Executive Severance Plan, death or disability outside of the change in control period (which is the period beginning three months prior to and ending on the later of (a) 12 months after, a "change in control," as defined in the Executive Severance Plan or (b) July 30, 2018), an eligible participant will be entitled to receive, subject to the execution and delivery of an effective release of claims in favor of the company, (i) a lump sum cash payment equal to 12 months of base salary for our Chief Executive Officer, nine months for our Section 16 officers, and six months of base salary for the other participants, and (ii) a monthly cash payment equal to our contribution toward health insurance for up to 12 months for our Chief Executive Officers, and up to six months for the other participants.

-The Executive Severance Plan also provides that upon a (i) termination by us other than for cause, death or disability or (ii) a resignation for "good reason," as defined in the Executive Severance Plan, in each case within the change in control period, an eligible participant will be entitled to receive, in lieu of the payments and benefits above and subject to the execution and delivery of an effective release of claims in favor of the company, (i) a lump sum cash payment equal to 18 months of base salary for our Chief Executive Officer, 12 months for our Section 16 officers, and nine months of base salary for the other participants, (ii) a lump sum cash payment equal to the eligible participant's annual target bonus, (iii) a monthly cash payment equal to our contribution toward health insurance for up to 18 months for our Chief Executive Officer, up to 12 months for our Section 16 officers, and up to nine months for the other participants and (iv) full accelerated vesting of all outstanding and unvested equity award held by such participant; provided, that any unvested and outstanding equity awards subject to performance conditions will be deemed satisfied at the target levels specified in the applicable award agreements.
+The Executive Severance Plan also provides that upon a (i) termination by us other than for cause, death or disability or (ii) a resignation for "good reason," as defined in the Executive Severance Plan, in each case within the change in control period, an eligible participant will be entitled to receive, in lieu of the payments and benefits above and subject to the execution and delivery of an effective release of claims in favor of the company, (i) a lump sum cash payment equal to 18 months of base salary for our Chief Executive Officer, 12 months for our Section 16 officers, and nine months of base salary for the other participants, (ii) a lump sum cash payment equal to our contribution toward health insurance for up to 18 months for our Chief Executive Officer, up to 12 months for our Section 16 officers, and up to nine months for the other participants and (iv) full accelerated vesting of all outstanding and unvested equity award held by such participant; provided, that any unvested and outstanding equity awards subject to performance conditions will be deemed satisfied at the target levels specified in the applicable award agreements.